karthik4423/karthik4423/README.md

 I'm Karthik Raj, Software Development Engineer at Good Methods Global. \
 This GitHub profile is the collection of the different coding projects and ideas that I try to implement outside of work, out of my interest.\
-Most repos that you'll see here are just very small implementations of things that I learn on my own, from YouTube or other sources.\
+Most repos that you'll see here are just very small implementations of things that I learn from resources like YouTube or other sources.\
 I'll update a list of fully functional projects as and when I complete them.

 - 🌱 I’m currently learning the following Front end Frameworks - Angular, React